 And I proceeded until I came near to a wall which was built of hailstones, and a tongue of fire surrounded it, and it began to make me afraid.
-And I went into the tongue of fire and came near to a large house which was built of hailstones, and the wall of that house (was) like a mosaic (made) of hailstones, and its floor (was) snow.
+And I went into the tongue of fire and came near to a large house which was built of hailstones, and the wall of that house (was) like a mosaic (made) of hailstones, and its floor (was) show.
 Its roof (was) like the path of the stars and flashes of lightning, and among them (were) fiery Cherubim, and their heaven (was like) water.
 And (there was) a fire burning around its wall, and its door was ablaze with fire.
 And I went into that house, and (it was) hot as fire and cold as snow, and there was neither pleasure nor life in it.
 Fear covered me and trembling, I fell on my face.
 And I saw in the vision, and behold, another house, which was larger that the former, and all its doors (were) open before me, and (it was) built of a tongue of fire.
 And in everything it so excelled in glory and splendor and size that I am unable to describe you its glory and its size.
 And its floor (was) fire, and above (were) lightning and the path of the stars, and its roof also (was) a burning fire.
 And I looked and I saw in it a high throne, and its appearance (was) like ice and its surrounds like the shining sun and the sound of Cherubim.
 14

 Commenting on this passage, Himmelfarb draws attention to the description of the celestial edifices which Enoch encounters in his approach to the Throne.
 She notes that the Ethiopic text reports that, in order to reach God's Throne, the patriarch passes through three celestial constructions: a wall, an outer house, and an inner house.
 The Greek version of this narrative mentions a house instead of a wall.
-Himmelfarb observes that 'more clearly in the Greek, but also in the Ethiopic this arrangement echoes the structure of the earthly temple with its vestibule (מוֹר בּל), sanctuary (הוֹב ל).
-God's Throne is located in the innermost
+Himmelfarb observes that 'more clearly in the Greek, but also in the Ethiopic this arrangement echoes the structure of the earthly temple with its vestibule (בלול), sanctuary (לולום), and holy of holies (הלולם).
+God's throne is located in the innermost chamber of this heavenly structure and is represented by a throne of cherubim.
+It can be seen as a heavenly counterpart to the cherubim found in the Holy of Holies in the Jerusalem temple.
+In r